Open Kitchen Design

 Unique Modern Fixtures

 Fixtures have a great impact on the overall design of a kitchen.
 You want to coordinate all the fixtures and make sure they work together.
-The function is always of the utmost importance but so is the fixture design.
+The function is definitely very important, but so is the fixture design.
 Do not let selecting fixtures be an afterthought.

 The picture below is of a very modern and industrial sink faucet by Kohler.
 This is an incredibly high end articulating faucet, great for a more Industrial Loft Design or ultra modern home.

 You can choose between a range or a cooktop and wall oven.
 A range is a one piece unit with an oven and burners built in.
-A cooktop is a separate appliance that just has burners, and the oven can go in the wall.
-Some people prefer a cooktop and a wall oven being two separate components and some prefer to combine them with a range.
+A cooktop is a separate appliance that only has burners, and the oven can go in the wall.
+Some people prefer a cooktop and a wall oven being two separate components, while some prefer to combine them with a range.
 You can install a cooktop directly above a wall oven if you prefer that look.
-In that case the wall oven would be directly under the cooktop in the base cabinet.
+In that case, the wall oven would be directly under the cooktop in the base cabinet.

 When designing a kitchen the starting point is to assess the existing conditions.
 The second step is to plan your appliances.
 You will want to figure out what type of appliances you want and their size.
 Wall ovens are a great idea for kitchen designs because they do not require you to bend over to use them.
 Wall ovens are very convenient, and deciding between a wall oven or a range is an important decision.